“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 He smiled.
 “Oh, yes.
 The most brilliant apprentice I’ve ever had.”

 “Of course I am,” I said, “because I’m the only one he’s ever had.”
-I stared at him.
+I grinned.
 “Attorneys don’t take apprentices until they are at least thirty-three, and you, sir, are thirty-two.”

 Rebecca giggled and hugged me again.
 “It’s because no one else would have you.”